The Sabre Business Central Training Pricing Explained

 Theoretical vs Practical Training Group Size

-I am going to get into the project flow and plan in a different blog, but for now let me leave you with this last thought about the Sabre process.
+I am going to get into the project flow and plan in a different blog, but for now, let me leave you with this last thought about the Sabre process.

 ERP systems contain hundreds (maybe thousands) of features.
-Some of these are for not-for-profit businesses, some are for distribution, some are for multi-national businesses.
+Some of these are for not-for-profit businesses, some are for distribution, and some are for multi-national businesses.
 Many of them are applicable to manufacturing, but it is exceedingly rare for anyone to use every feature of the system.

-The first few months of the project is spent going over all the features at a high level, discussing these “theoretical” features.
+The first few months of the project are spent going over all the features at a high level, discussing these “theoretical” features.
 You do not want your line staff learning this stuff.
 For many people, it is just confusing and unnecessary.

 You need a few key members of your team (I recommend 2 per session maximum) to learn the system well enough to give a thumbs up or thumbs down to these features.